Yaoooyu/CS-Mage/README.md

 and automatic speech recognition (ASR).
 It provides the code, fixed split metadata, configuration records, and documentation for the CS-Mage protocols.

-> **Pre-publication release candidate.** Do not publish this repository until
-> the project license, dataset access terms, and third-party baseline licenses
-> have been verified.
-See [docs/BASELINE_SOURCES.md](docs/BASELINE_SOURCES.md).

 ## Overview